Architecture BRIO is actively engaged in the creation of contextually appropriate, sustainable design solutions within an increasingly changing world.

 We often ask ourselves which approach can have an impact on the way we deal with our natural and built.
 Appropriateness is not necessarily the most self evident.
 Often an inherent conflict between the context and climate of a project and its chosen typological and functional approach generates solutions that unexpectedly turn out to be favourable solutions

 Over the past decade Architecture BRIO has been the recipient of numerous national and international awards, such as Archiprix, Europan 2008, World Architecture Community Awards.
 In 2014, they were awarded the “Best Practice in India” at the Trends Excellence Awards 2014.
-The studio was selected amongst the “AD50“, the Architectural Digest India list of the most influential designers in India and South Asia in 2014, 2016, 2017 and 2018.
+The studio was selected amongst the “AD100“, the Architectural Digest India list of the most influential designers in India and South Asia in 2014, 2016, 2017, 2018 and 2019.

 The project House on a Stream won the award for the best residential design at the NDTV Home Design of the Year Awards 2013. the Trends Excellence Awards 2014. the JKC Architecture of the Year Award 2015.